amplab/succinct/README.md

 ## Succinct-Spark
-The Succinct-Spark module contains Spark and Spark SQL intefaces for Succinct, exposes a compressed, queryable RDD `SuccinctRDD`.
+The Succinct-Spark module contains Spark and Spark SQL intefaces for Succinct, exposes a compressed, queryable RDD `SuccinctRDD`, which allows manipulating unstructured data, and a `SuccinctKVRDD` for querying semi-structured data that can be represented as key-value pairs.
 We also expose Succinct as a DataSource in Spark SQL as an experimental feature.
 More details on the Succinct-Spark module can be found [here](spark/README.md).